 The queen is central to the colony but also as vulnerable to disease and pests as any other bee.
-She will have help, in the form of attendant worker bees, but there is never an absolute assurance that she will survive all threats.
+She will have help, in the form of attendant worker bees, but there is never an absolute assurance she will survive all threats.

 Accidentally squashed by the beekeeper

 This is a real risk when inspections take place.
 Extra precautions should be taken when handling frames, to lower the risk of killing the queen.
-For example, when examining a frame that may include the queen- and you will never know for sure unless you actually spot her - hold the frame over the box, so that if the queen falls from the frame she falls into the box below.
+For example, when examining a frame that may include the queen – and you will never know for sure unless you spot her – hold the frame over the box, so that if the queen falls from the frame she falls into the box below.